-Repurchase Agreement (RP or Repo): A holder of securities sells these securities to an investor with an agreement to repurchase them at a fixed price on a fixed date.
+Repurchase Agreement (RP or Repo): A type of financial agreement in which an investor exchanges cash for securities with a primary dealer or bank and earns a fixed rate of interest for a specified period.
+At the end of the period, securities are returned in exchange for the principal amount along with accrued interest.
+Dealers and banks use repo proceeds to finance their inventory positions.
+A holder of securities sells these securities to an investor with an agreement to repurchase them at a fixed price on a fixed date.
 The security "buyer" in effect lends the "seller" money for the period of the agreement and the terms of the agreement are structured to compensate the buyer for this.
 Dealers use RP extensively to finance their positions.
 Exception: when the Fed is said to be doing RP, it is lending money, which is increasing bank reserves.

-Safekeeping: A service to customers rendered by banks for a fee whereby securities and valuables of all types and descriptions are held in the bank's vaults for protection.
+Safekeeping: A service to customers rendered by banks for a fee whereby securities and valuables of all types and descriptions are held in the bank's valuts for protection.